infracost/docs/docs/troubleshooting.md

 Please try the following troubleshooting steps and if they don't help, either [create an issue](https://github.com/infracost/infracost/issues/new/choose) or join our [community Slack channel](https://www.infracost.io/community-chat) - we'll help you very quickly 😄🚀

+## 1. Enable additional logging

+If the Infracost CLI fails, re-run it with `--log-level=debug` or the `INFRACOST_LOG_LEVEL=debug` environment variable in case that provides helpful details.

+If the Terraform CLI fails, check their [debugging page](https://www.terraform.io/internals/debugging) for help.
+Likewise, if the Terragrunt CLI fails, check their [debugging page](https://terragrunt.gruntwork.io/docs/features/debugging/) for help.

+## 2. Generating plan JSON files

-1. The Infracost CLI parses Terraform plan JSON files to estimate costs.
+The Infracost CLI parses Terraform plan JSON files to estimate costs.
 If you're having trouble generating plan JSON files, see the relevant [Terraform CLI](#terraform-cli), [Terraform Cloud](#terraform-cloud) or [Terragrunt](#terragrunt) sections below.
-2. Use `ls -lah` in the CI build to check for any `.terraform*` files/folders that might be confusing Terraform running in CI vs previous runs that were used to create them.
-Removing those files might help.
-3. Check the Terraform version matches what you expect.
-Infracost works with Terraform v0.12 and above.
-4. If the Infracost CLI fails, re-run it with `--log-level=debug` or the `INFRACOST_LOG_LEVEL=debug` environment variable in case that provides helpful details.

-## Generating plan JSON files
+These bash scripts can be modified and used in your CI/CD pipelines to generate Terraform plan JSON files.

 ### Terraform CLI